 PG: Psycho Gorman is available now on Shudder

 To say PG: Psycho Goreman is a delicious 1980s throwback is to understate the brilliance of Steven Kostanski’s physical effects-laden movie.
 Here, the science fiction worlds of The Terminator and RoboCop collide with the B-Movie gore of Troma’s Toxic Avenger and the nostalgia of Turbo Kid.
-The result, a joyous, dark, creative and brilliant slice of modern fantasy horror-comedy.
+The result is a joyous, dark, creative and brilliant slice of modern fantasy horror-comedy.

 READ MORE: MAD GOD

 Much like Turbo Kid, PG: Psycho Goreman is rooted in the creativity, gore and charm of the straight to VHS gem.
 But, beyond the nostalgia, Kostanski’s movie is also a love letter to the physical effects work that CGI has slowly replaced.
 Everything feels comically real in Kostanski’s lusciously imaginative world, from a kid turned into a giant brain to a menagerie of creatures sent to Earth to cut down the all-powerful PG.
-Each one of his creations, embedded in a Jim Henson inspired world of puppetry and creature effects.
+Each of his creations is embedded in a Jim Henson inspired world of puppetry and creature effects.
 However, unlike Henson, this world is full of gore, death and destruction as this delightful B-Movie space opera collides with human suburbia.